• Skip to primary navigation

 • Add the butter to a small saucepan over medium heat and cook until the butter just comes to a vigorous simmer, stirring often.
 Immediately pour the hot butter over the chocolate mixture and let sit for 2 minutes.
 Whisk until the chocolate is completely smooth and melted, then set aside.

-• In the bowl of a stand mixer fitted with the whisk attachment, or using an electric hand mixer, whisk together the granulated sugar, brown sugar, vanilla extract, salt, and eggs for exactly 10 minutes.
+• In the bowl of a stand mixer fitted with the whisk attachment, or using an electric hand mixer, whisk together the granulated sugar, brown sugar, vanilla extract, salt, and eggs for exactly 10 minutes on high speed.

-• With the mixer on, pour in the slightly cooled chocolate mixture and mix until smooth.
+• With the mixer on low, pour in the slightly cooled chocolate mixture and mix until smooth.

 Nutrition